Meet Our Terrific Team

 Veterinary Office Manager, Veterinary Assistant, and Receptionist

 Emily is our awesome jack-of-all-trades!
-She juggles managing the office, assisting the veterinarians with anesthesia, dentals, & medical treatments, as well as helping out in with reception & client services.
+She juggles managing the office, assisting the veterinarians with anesthesia, dental cleanings, & medical treatments, taking x-rays, as well as helping out in with reception & client services.
 Emily has a degree in Wildlife Conservation and Management from Penn Foster and is currently working toward a Veterinary Technician Associates Degree.

 “Hook, Line, & Sinker”